robphoenix/site/content/blog/2016/notes-on-elixir-getting-started-with-nerves.markdown

 ---
-title: "Notes on Elixir: Getting Started with Nerves"
+title: 'Notes on Elixir: Getting Started with Nerves'
 date: 2016-03-02
-tags: [ "elixir", "nerves" ]
+tags: ['elixir', 'nerves']
 ---

 This week I got my first Raspberry Pi, so of course I set up a wicked cool media centre with it.
 Nah, jokes, I checked out the [Nerves Project][np], and got `blinky`, the `Hello, World!` of embedded systems running.
 I had a few false starts and wrong turns, so here's what ended up working for me.

 First I had to get the micro SD card that came with my rpi2 recognised on my